 David Averill, Director

 At TJX, we are committed to complying with the rules and regulations impacting our business, including those under Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, intended to address violence and human rights abuses in the Democratic Republic of the Congo (the DRC) and adjoining countries.
-These rules require public companies to determine if they manufacture or contract to manufacture any products where "conflict minerals" - specifically tin, tantalum, tungsten and gold - are necessary to the functionality or production of the product, and if so, whether those minerals originated in the DRC or adjoining countries.
+These rules require public companies to determine if they manufacture or contract to manufacture any products where "conflict minerals" - specifically tin, tantalum, tungsten, and gold (or "3TG") - are necessary to the functionality or production of the product, and if so, whether those minerals originated in the DRC or adjoining countries.
 Companies are required to do additional diligence about the source and chain of custody of those minerals that may have originated in the covered region to determine if they came from sources that benefited armed forces in the region.

 Social compliance is a tremendously challenging undertaking, and we know that we do not have all of the answers.
 Indeed, no company does.
-We believe we are responding to the challenge by making our commitment clear to our vendors, buying agents and Associates; by our auditing and training efforts; by responding to issues as appropriate for our business; and by reporting on our efforts on our website.
+We believe we are responding to the challenge by making our commitment clear to our vendors, buying agents, and Associates; by our auditing and training efforts; by responding to issues as appropriate for our business; and by reporting on our efforts on our website.

 To raise questions or concerns about these issues, please contact us at email@example.com.